-All amounts outstanding under the credit agreement become due and payable on the facility termination date of December 4, 2024.
-The Term Loan is repayable in quarterly payments of \$3.25 million, the first of which was made on April 1, 2020, plus an annual payment equal to 25% of the annual Excess Cash Flow as defined in the credit agreement (an amount not to exceed \$12 million annually), less certain voluntary prepayments made during the year, with final payment at maturity.
-As of September 30, 2021 the Company expects to make approximately \$4.6 million of additional term loan repayments due to Excess Cash Flow for the fiscal year ended September 30, 2021.
-The amount is included in the caption current maturities of long-term debt on our consolidated balance sheet.
-On November 5, 2020, the Company obtained a waiver from the bank group that waived the Excess Cash Flow payment for the fiscal year ended September 30, 2020.
+All amounts outstanding under the credit agreement become due and payable on the facility termination date of July 6, 2027.
+The Term Loan is repayable in quarterly payments of \$4.1 million, the first of which will be made on January 1, 2023 with no quarterly payment due October 1, 2022, plus an annual payment equal to 25% of the annual Excess Cash Flow as defined in the credit agreement (an amount not to exceed \$8.5 million annually), less certain voluntary prepayments made during the year, with final payment at maturity.
+In fiscal 2022, the Company repaid \$4.9 million of additional loan repayments due to Excess Cash Flow related to fiscal 2021.
+In the first quarter of fiscal 2021 the banks waived the Excess Cash Flow requirement related to fiscal 2020.
+Under the Company's sixth amended and restated revolving credit facility, the next annual Excess Cash Flow payment will be applicable for fiscal year ended September 30, 2023.

-The interest rate on the revolving credit facility and the term loan is based on a margin over LIBOR or a base rate.
+The interest rate on the revolving credit facility and the term loan is based on a margin over Adjusted Term Secured Overnight Financing Rate ("SOFR") or a base rate.
+At September 30, 2022, the effective interest rate on the term loan and revolving credit facility borrowings was approximately 4.7% and 2.6%, respectively.
 At September 30, 2021, the effective interest rate on the term loan and revolving credit facility borrowings was approximately 4.3% and 2.5%, respectively.
-At September 30, 2020, the effective interest rate on the term loan and revolving credit facility borrowings was approximately 5.2% and 4.0%, respectively.

-The Commitment Fee on the unused portion of the revolving credit facility is 0.30% from December through April, and 0.20% from May through November.
+The Commitment Fee on the unused portion of the revolving credit facility is 0.30% from December through April, and 0.20% from May through November

 The credit agreement requires the Company to meet certain financial covenants, including a fixed charge coverage ratio (as defined in the credit agreement) of not less than 1.1 as long as the Term Loan is outstanding or revolving credit facility availability is less than 12.5% of the facility size.
-In addition, as long as the Term Loan is outstanding, a senior secured leverage ratio cannot be more than 3.0 as calculated as of the quarters ending June or September, and no more than 4.5 as calculated as of the quarters ending December or March.
+In addition, as long as the Term Loan is outstanding, a senior secured leverage ratio cannot be more than 3.0 as calculated as of the quarters ending June or September, and no more than 5.5 as calculated as of the quarters ending December or March.